 This country guide is for informational purposes only and should not be construed as legal advice.
 The content of this guide contains general information, and although we update this guide regularly, it may not reflect current legal developments.
 Lano Software GmbH disclaims any liability for any actions you take or refrain from taking based on the content contained in this country guide.

-There is no legal obligation to set up a local bank account - unless the foreign company wants to incorporate in Sweden and needs it to deposit the necessary capital to get started - as payments to employees and authorities can be made from a foreign account.
+There is no legal obligation for foreign employers to open a local Swedish bank account solely for payroll purposes.
+Payments to employees and authorities can be made from a foreign account.

 Get expert guidance from the Lano team to find the best payroll setup for your business.

-The Swedish income tax system is divided into a local and a national income tax.
-The latter, however, only applies to higher incomes.
-Social security contributions are made solely by the employer.
+Sweden's income tax system comprises both municipal and national income taxes.
+The national income tax applies only to higher income levels.
+Social security contributions are solely the responsibility of the employer.

-Taxable income is calculated as the sum of all payments made to the employee, be it in cash or in kind.
-Payments in cash include bonuses, stock options, commissions, pensions and more.
-Employment expenses are deductible - some limits apply - and there is a personal tax allowance which ranges from SEK 14,200 to SEK 37,200 (valid for 2022).
-Pension contributions made by the employee to a personal pension plan may be deductible under certain conditions.
+Taxable income includes all payments made to the employee, whether in cash or in kind.
+This encompasses bonuses, stock options, commissions, pensions, and other forms of compensation.
+Certain employment expenses are deductible, subject to specific limits.
+A personal tax allowance applies, with amounts ranging from SEK 17,300 to SEK 45,300, depending on income level.
+Employee contributions to personal pension plans may be deductible under certain conditions.

-While residents are taxed on their worldwide income, non-residents only pay tax on income sourced in Sweden.
-For the latter, a 25% flat rate applies for both income tax and pension contributions.
-Residency for tax purposes is determined based on several factors.
-According to the rules, individuals are considered resident taxpayers (and are thus taxable on their worldwide income) if they stay in Sweden for more than 6 months in any given tax year or live there permanently or still have essential ties linking them to the country after having been tax residents in the past.
+Residents are taxed on their worldwide income, whereas non-residents are taxed only on income sourced in Sweden.
+Non-residents are subject to a flat tax rate of 25% on such income.
+Tax residency is determined based on several factors, including duration of stay and ties to Sweden.
+Individuals are considered tax residents if they stay in Sweden for more than six months in a tax year, live there permanently, or maintain significant ties to the country after having been tax residents previously.

 Municipal Income Tax